carmanzhang/PSA/README.md

 framework diagram).
 The article-oriented scenario ranks the candidates articles according to the similarity between the candidate and the query article, In user-oriented scenario, the ranking orders of candidates are determined by its similarities to the two sets of articles (positives and negatives).
-To facilitate reuse, This framework abstracted several programming interfaces to enable each module to be implemented independently.
+To facilitate reuse, This framework abstracted several programming interfaces to enable the scoring process of each method is implemented independently.

 ### Benchmarked approaches and performance